Angela335/Angela_OasisSpa/index.md

   ### Facial Treatments
   <br>

-  **Prices for facials and chemical peels can have range depending on your skin and personal preferences.
-For a price estimate, call our office at 000-000-0000.**
+  **Prices for facials and chemical peels can range drastically depending on your skin and personal preferences.
+For price estimates, call our office at 000-000-0000.**

   <br>
   Acne Facial